 This warm-toned palette has a total of 10 shadows with 2 matte transition shades and 8 shimmer shades.
 They’re not named so I’ve put up a number and that’s what we’ll be using when I talk about them.
 The lighter shimmer shades are slightly more soft than the darker ones, in general.

-Comfort Zone Shade #1: A matte, medium to dark orange shade with warm undertones.
+Shade #1: A matte, medium to dark orange shade with warm undertones.
 Really pretty transition shade to bring out the warmth.

-Comfort Zone Shade #2: A matte, dark brown with warm, red undertones.
+Shade #2: A matte, dark brown with warm, red undertones.
 Slightly patchy but blends out well after some effort.

-Comfort Zone Shade #3: Light champagne shade.
+Shade #3: Light champagne shade.
 Takes some time to build up the intensity.

-Comfort Zone Shade #4: A light green shade with a pearly sheen.
+Shade #4: A light green shade with a pearly sheen.

-Comfort Zone Shade #5: Dirt-gold shade with metallic undertones.
+Shade #5: Dirt-gold shade with metallic undertones.

-Comfort Zone Shade #6: Golden brown with warm undertones and pearly sheen which was rather soft and blendable.
+Shade #6: Golden brown with warm undertones and pearly sheen which was rather soft and blendable.

 Comfort Zone Shade #7: A peachy-shimmer shadow with a frosted sheen.

-Comfort Zone Shade #8: Gorgeous shimmery shade with green-to-teal shift and warm, red-brown undertone.
+Shade #8: Gorgeous shimmery shade with green-to-teal shift and warm, red-brown undertone.
 Comes off to be subtle on lids but looks beautiful.
 My most favourite shade from the palette!

-Comfort Zone Shade #9: Deep warm-toned brown which was slightly less dry.
+Shade #9: Deep warm-toned brown which was slightly less dry.
 Very pigmented and applies well.

-Comfort Zone Shade #10: A sooty blackened olive green-brown.
+Shade #10: A sooty blackened olive green-brown.
 Highly pigmented but difficult to blend out due to its dryness.

 Since the shadows are dry, they cause a lot of fallout on application.
 I’ve made it a point to do my eyes first so that I can clean all the mess and do my face.
 Also, I tap out the excess every time I dip my brush into it. (which is slightly annoying considering you have to go in several times.)
 I mainly pack the shimmer shades using my finger as that gives the best payoff.
+Due to the dryness, the blending requires a little more-than-normal effort.

 However, this doesn’t affect their pigmentation.
 All the shades show up really well on my tanned skin.
 They stay for a decent 6-7 hours with some fading after the 5th hour.
 I don’t use an eye primer specifically but prime my lids with a concealer.

-This palette is very versatile and you can create a variety of looks with this.
+The wet n wild comfort zone palette is very versatile and you can create a variety of looks with this.
 I did two eye looks as you can see below.

 One’s channelling the green vibes of this palette and I used the right side of the palette.
-And the other one has all the browns and I used the left side.

 If you’re a beginner or just want to try an eyeshadow palette that won’t create a big hole in your pocket, definitely buy the Wet N Wild Comfort Zone Eyeshadow Palette.
 You get a ton of different colours for just 500 bucks!
 But beware of the fallout and it’d better if you do your eyes first and then proceed with the rest of your face.